 Writing your screening questions

-While defining and refining your criteria you would have a list of attributes you need to find questions for.
+While defining and refining your criteria, you would have a list of attributes for which you need to find questions.

 The three main categories of attributes are: